chiyuan1126/LLM4ClinicelConceptExtraction/README.md

+> [!NOTE] The model uploading is incomplete since it's too big
 # Locally Deplpyed LLM for Clinical Concept Extraction
 This is the repository for the experiments codes and models used in "Leveraging Locally Deployed Large Language Models for Clinical Concept Extraction"